 There are seven primary facility types identified in the district's comprehensive plan.
 They are neighborhood parks, community parks, regional parks, trails, natural areas, community and recreational centers, and urban plazas.
 Each type has its own standards such as purpose, location and size, service population, and amenities.
-Though not identified in the Comprehensive Plan, an eighth type of facility is a Privately Owned Public Space and standards for this type are also discussed with the other seven type standards which follow later in this chapter.
+Although not identified in the comprehensive plan, an eighth type of facility is a Privately Owned Public Space (POPs) and standards for this type are also discussed with the other seven type standards which follow in Chapter 2.40.